-Purpose: This career studies certificate is designed to train students who want to work with school-age children, ages 6-12, in before and afterschool programs.
+Purpose: This career studies certificate is designed to train students who want to work with school-age children, ages 6-12, in before and after-school programs.
 The curriculum also offers an organized course of study for those who wish to increase their knowledge and understanding of child development.

-Occupational Objectives: Employment opportunities for graduates include positions as teachers, teacher aides, and program leaders and
+Occupational Objectives: Employment opportunities for graduates include positions as teachers, teacher aides, and program leaders and directors in settings that provide before and after-school care for school-age children, including day care centers, schools, churches and synagogues, youth organizations, and camps.

 Program Notes: In addition to the general college curricular admission requirements, a personal interview with the program head is recommended.
-Students must attain a grade of "C" or higher in all courses with CHD, HLT, and PSY course prefixes.
+Students must attain a grade of "C" or higher in all courses with CHD, HLT, and PSY prefixes.

-LEC.
-LAB.
+COURSE TITLE LEC.
+HRS. lab.
+Hrs.
 CRS.
-COURSE TITLE HRS.
-HRS.
 CRE.

-CHD 220 Introduction to School-Age Child Car re 3 0 3 CHD 225 Curriculum Development for School -Age Child Care 3 0 3 CHD 230 Behavior Management for School-AcChild Care ge 3 0 3 CHD 235 Health and Recreation for School-Ag Child Care je 3 0 3 1 Approved General Education Elective 9 3 0 3 HLT 105 Cardiopulmonary Resuscitation 1 0 1 HLT 106 First Aid and Safety 2 0 2 TOTAL 18 0 18 eCommerce
+CHD 220 Introduction to School-Age Child Care 3 0 3

+CHD 225 Curriculum Development for School- Age Child Care 3 0 3

+CHD 230 Behavior Management for School-Age Child Care 3 0 3

+CHD 235 Health and Recreation for School-Age Child Care 3 0 3

+1 Approved General Education Elective 3 0 3

+HLT 105 Cardiopulmonary Resuscitation 1 0 1

+HLT 106 First Aid and Safety 2 0 2

+TOTAL 18 0 18

-Total Minimum Credits for Career Studies Certificate in Early Childhood School-Age Child Care
+Total Minimum Credits for Career Studies Certificate inEarly Childhood School-Age Child Care18 eCommerce